ThinkPad P series

+The ThinkPad P series is a line of workstation laptop computers (mobile workstations) produced by Lenovo as part of the ThinkPad product family.
+Originally introduced in 2015 as a successor to the previous ThinkPad W series, the P series are the most technologically advanced ThinkPad products offered by Lenovo.

+Overview

-The ThinkPad P series line of laptops is produced by Lenovo and was introduced by the company as a successor to the previous ThinkPad W series.
-With 15.6" and 17.3" screens, the ThinkPad P series saw the reintroduction of physically large laptops into the ThinkPad line.
-Marketed largely as portable workstations, many P series laptops can be configured with high-end quad-core, hexa-core or octo-core Intel processors as well as ECC memory (only with Xeon Processors) and a discrete Nvidia Quadro GPU.
-The P series offers ISV certifications from software vendors such as Adobe and Autodesk for various CAD software.
-The P52 and P72 models are the last current Lenovo laptops with a dedicated magnesium structural frame.
+With 15.6" and 17.3" (later 16" only) screens, the ThinkPad P series saw the reintroduction of physically large laptops into the ThinkPad line.
+Marketed largely as portable workstations, many P series laptops can be configured with high-end mobile workstation-class Intel processors as well as error correction code (ECC) memory (only with Xeon and select Core HX processors) and a discrete Nvidia Quadro GPU.
+The P series offers independent software vendor (ISV) certifications from software vendors such as Adobe and Autodesk for various computer-aided design (CAD) software.

-All 15" and 17" models have a standard 6-row ThinkPad Precision Keyboard (with Numeric Keypad and optional backlight), TrackPoint and touchpad, and optional fingerprint reader.
-The HQ processor-based models (such as a P50/P70 and above) use only 170 W AC power adapters, or optional 230 W adapters for the larger 17" configurations.
+All 16" models have a standard 6-row ThinkPad Precision Keyboard (with Numeric Keypad and optional backlight), TrackPoint and touchpad, and optional fingerprint reader.
+In 2022, the 15.6" and 17.3" configurations have been dropped in favor of a 16" one, with the Core HX series, which replaced the mobile Xeon W line.

 Models

-First Generation
+First generation

-The first generation comes with a variety of "high-end" options such as Intel Xeon processors, 4K IPS screens and DDR4 RAM up to 64 GB.
-1080p screens and Intel Core Series CPUs come standard along with PCIe SSDs.
-The P Series introduced a cooling system known as FLEX that features two fans connected by a heat pipe and located near the CPU and GPU.
+The first generation was announced at Autodesk University 2015 alongside the ThinkStation P310.
+It comes with a variety of “high-end” options such as Intel Xeon E3-1500M v5 processors, 4K IPS screens and DDR4 ECC RAM up to 64 GB.
+1080p screens and 6th generation Core CPUs come standard along with PCI Express SSDs.
+The P series introduced a cooling system known as FLEX (Full Load Experience) that features two fans connected by a heat pipe and located near the CPU and GPU.
 A three-button touchpad is included.